Does this test have other names?

 to find out you have a genetic risk for certain diseases.
 Because it may reveal a

-chronic health condition, the test may also affect your coverage for health and life
+chronic health condition, the test may also affect your coverage for life insurance.

 What might affect my test results?

-If the test is done properly, the results should be accurate.
-But always keep in mind
+If the test is done correctly, the results should be accurate.
+But there is always

 How do I get ready for this test?